adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 As mentioned before, the Producer was built purely for development purposes and we wouldn't expect anyone to follow in these steps for a production environment.
 It was limited in the fact that the graphs it was able to provide was hard-coded.
 Given more time, work could have definitely been done to expand the Producer to be more dynamic as well as testing different data sources as the Producer to see how it would perform.

 As shown in the sequence diagrams, the difference in control flow between the kernelization and branching algorithms is a sign of inflexibility so any attempt at expansion on the number of algorithms the system provides access to will be met with resistance.
 This could be solved be designing an API for the Producer.
 This would include most of the common graph algorithm requirements.
 Having control over this design could allow for some algorithmic alterations.
 Take, for example, the branching algorithm, a depth-first search.
 In traditional implementations, it is not necessary to have to start from the root node after each path traversal.
 At the cost of memory, the stream algorithm could be changed so that a trail of breadcrumbs (states of the vertex cover) could be left behind and picked up after finishing a path rather than restarting.
 This would only be possible if the Producer had the functionality to be able to serve a graph from a specific starting point (remember the edges are always the same order).
-These kind of alterations would each have their own time and place for usage but having the ability to implement something like this gives more tools for algorithm designers to use which is never a bad thing.
+These kinds of alterations would each have their own time and place for usage but having the ability to implement something like this gives more tools for algorithm designers to use which is never a bad thing.

 ## Discussion